-Other items' represent amounts incorporated into VIF where there is no definitive timeframe for when the payments will be made or receipts received.
-In particular, other items includes the deduction of the value of the shareholders' interest in the estate, the value of which is derived by increasing final bonus this item is excluded from the expected free surplus generation profile below.
+'Other items' represent amounts incorporated into VIF where there is no definitive timeframe for when the payments will be made or receipts received.
+In particular, other items includes the deduction of the value of the shareholders' interest in the estate, the value of which is derived by increasing final bonus rates so as to exhaust the estate over the lifetime of the in-force with-profits business.
+This is an assumption to give an appropriate valuation.
+To be conservative this item is excluded from the expected free surplus generation profile below.

 Cash flows are projected on a deterministic basis and are discounted at the appropriate risk discount rate.
-The modelled cash flows use the same methodology underpinning the Group's embedded value reporting and so is subject to the same assumptions and
+The modelled cash flows use the same methodology underpinning the Group's embedded value reporting and so is subject to the same assumptions and sensitivities.